Retributive Coupling: Through The Door You Didn't Enter & The Exit That Isn't

 An Imperative Primer For Reluctant “Smart” Addicts

-Life capture builds on attention capture, which itself arises from natural curiosity, novelty-seeking, early screen habits, fragmented focus, and anticipatory reward conditioning.
-These ancient tendencies are now amplified by algorithmic systems, creating loops that are faster, more continuous, and more compelling than ever before.
+Life-capture builds on attention capture, which itself arises in-part from natural curiosity, novelty-seeking, early habits, and anticipatory reward conditioning.
+Now though, these ancient tendencies are amplified by algorithmic systems, creating loops that are faster, more continuous, and more compelling than ever before.

-Attention capture becomes life capture when these loops begin shaping identity, mood, and daily rhythms.
+Attention capture becomes life-capture when these dopamine-driven loops begin shaping identity, mood, and daily rhythms, at scale.
 The first action in the morning is a feed.
 The last impression at night is a feed.
-Emotional balance depends on metrics, messages, and updates.
-Ordinary human moments: pausing with a sibling, walking down the street, sharing silence, are compressed or bypassed.
-Presence itself thins.
+Emotional balance depends on checking metrics, messages, updates, posts, dings and dongs.
+Every-day acts become accounted for via “smart” applications: waking, weather, work, banking and buying, driving, calling, writing, art, health and exercise, socializing and entertainment – all captured.
+Ordinary human moments like wonder, boredom, pause, silence with a loved one, walking down the street, even getting lost, are all compressed or simply bypassed.
+Presence itself thins out.
 Reflection shortens.
+Wonder collapses.
 The architecture of the self is influenced in real time.

 Defining Algorithmic Life-Capture: Theory, Model, Syndrome, Hypothesis